-In 2017, the average business loan was for $663,000.1 That’s across all lenders and industries, though; alternative lenders have a much lower average loan size.
+In 2017, the average business loan extended by commercial banks was $663,000.1 Alternative lenders have a much lower average loan size, though.
 The average loan through Lendio, for example, was a much more modest $26,873.2

 The interest rate on your loan also has a huge effect on your total loan cost.

-While the obvious solution is to just get a low interest rate, regardless if you are getting a U.S. Small Business Administration (SBA) loan or a cash advance loan, that’s not always easy.
-A number of factors affect the interest rate you’re offered, including your credit score, your loan size, your term length, your cash income, and your business revenue.
+While the obvious solution is to get a low-interest rate, whether you are getting a U.S. Small Business Administration (SBA) loan or a cash advance loan, that’s not always easy.
+Several factors affect the interest rate you’re offered, including your credit score, loan size, term length, cash income, and business revenue.
 Generally speaking, better credit history and business health lead to lower interest rates.

 Even the lender you use can change your interest rate; alternative lenders typically offer higher rates than traditional lenders (but alternative lenders also have less strict application requirements).